 There is sometimes a 'golden highway' up the centre of the track, but, equally, brave jockeys can reap rewards if sticking to the stand rail and getting the breaks late on.

-Royal Windsor Racecourse is a 'place to be seen' and with three enclosures it offers a destination for all racegoers to enjoy the action, incorporating the hotly contested Gentlemen's day and Ladies' day best dressed competitions.
+Royal Windsor Racecourse is a 'place to be seen' and with three enclosures it offers a destination for all racegoers to enjoy the action.

 The Club Enclosure has the prime position next to the winning post and has a dedicated big screen for all the racing action.
-From here racegoers have access to the Grandstand Enclosures, Centre of the Course and Paddock Lawn.
-The Parade Ring, Pre-Parade Ring and Winners' Enclosure.
+From here racegoers have access to the Grandstand Enclosures, Centre of the Course and Paddock Lawn, as well as The Parade Ring, Pre-Parade Ring and Winners' Enclosure.

 The Grandstand Enclosure has a great view of the track and is located within 75 yards of the winning post.

-The 1866 Restaurant is a superb track-side restaurant which overlooks the finishing straight, while The Royal Club houses Gastro, a finalist in the 2019 RCA Showcase Awards in the food and beverage category.
+The 1866 Restaurant is a superb track-side restaurant which overlooks the finishing straight, while The Royal Club houses Gastro was a finalist in the 2019 RCA Showcase Awards in the food and beverage category.

 For unique al-fresco dining the Riverbank Marquee is set within the Jubilee Club Enclosure, just metres away from the finishing post and parade ring and it promises a selection of summer barbequed favourites.